carsonetb/Engine/README.md

 # Engine
 #### C++ game engine with code interpretter, created using the raylib graphics library.

+## Installation
+Instructions to install T are located in parser/DOCUMENTATION.md.

 ## T, Code Interpreter
 T, for turtle (likely because it's probably slow), is the custom code interpreter created for the engine.
 Because it's quite a challenge to actually make a code